All Episodes

 Yeah.

-I've run across reports from Indiana and Kentucky of these deep holes with strange creatures in them, sometimes with claws and different things, almost like lobster-like animals.
+I've run across reports from Indiana and Kentucky of these deep holes with strange creatures in them, sometimes with claws and different things, almost like lobster-like animals, kind of big ones.

-Which seems to say that wherever there is an environment, no matter how harsh it may seem to be, somehow, there's some kind of life that adapts to it and thrives in it.
+Well, we are now discovering that at the very deepest parts of our ocean where there is volcanic venting, there is life, which seems to say that wherever there is an environment, no matter how harsh it may seem to be, somehow there is some kind of life that adapts to it and thrives in it.

 Precisely.